martinmoene/status-value-lite/README.md

 #### Disable exceptions
 \-D<b>nsstsv\_CONFIG\_NO\_EXCEPTIONS</b>=0
 Define this to 1 if you want to compile without exceptions.
 If not defined, the header tries and detect if exceptions have been disabled (e.g. via -fno-exceptions).
-Disabling exceptions will force contract violation to call `std::terminate()`.
+Disabling exceptions will force contract violation to call `std::abort()`.
 Default is 0.

 #### Enable compilation errors
 \-D<b>nsstsv\_CONFIG\_CONFIRMS\_COMPILATION\_ERRORS</b>=0